avujasin/bills/README.md

 1. #Track your bills
    1. Download and deploy to server or localy.
-Use this app to **Track your bills.** I made this app using knowledge from google and youtube.
+Use this app to **Track your bills.**

 Pyton version | Database
 ------------ | -------------